SaaS Feedback: Everything You Need to Know About Collecting & Using It

 Collecting SaaS feedback is essential towards building a sticky product.

-We have one profitable, bootstrapped SaaS business already (Curator) and are currently building our second SaaS company (Frill).
+We have two profitable, bootstrapped SaaS business already (Curator and Frill) and are currently building our third SaaS company (Flook).

 We consider ourselves obsessed with collecting customer feedback.
 But we want it to be easy and painless for our product team and for our customers.

-In this post, learn the different types of feedback and how to organize all of it in one place that helps you engage your users.
+In this post, learn the different types of feedback and how to organize all of it in one place that helps you engage your users and build smarter.

 Types of SaaS feedback